Woo-hoo, you’ve managed to become a life coach!

 When figuring out your niche forget about what you’re good at unless you love what you’re good at.

-With over 20-years experience of sales both B2C and B2B at the very highest level, I would have had a lot of credibility as a sales coach.
+With over 20-years of experience working in sales both B2C and B2B at the very highest level, I would have had a lot of credibility as a sales coach.

 But that ignores one very important factor.

-I didn’t want to work with salespeople – I’d had enough of it.
+I didn’t want to work with salespeople – I’d had enough of the entire industry.

 If your experience and skills align with your niche then fantastic, you’re on to a winner.